-A. 2022-23 Academic Year - Contingent Lump Sum Payment

-1. Each bargaining unit member employed as of July 1, 2022, who was a member of the bargaining unit as of the beginning of fall semester 2021, and who had no discipline of a suspension or higher for the 2021 calendar year, shall receive a lump sum payment of \$1,000 if the condition in Subsection A(2) is met.

-2. If the Census Headcount for Fall 2022 (defined as including all enrolled students at all University of Akron campuses except College Credit Plus students)1 is equal to or greater than 16,100, then the lump sum specified in Subsection A(1) shall be provided.
-If the Fall 2022 enrollment (as defined above) is less than 16,100, there shall be no lump sum payment for FY23.

-B. 2023-24 Academic Year - Contingent Lump Sum Payment

-- 1. Each bargaining unit member employed as of July 1, 2023, who was a member of the bargaining unit as of the beginning of fall semester 2022, and who had no discipline of a suspension or higher for the 2022 calendar year, shall receive a lump sum payment of \$1,500, if the condition in Subsection B(2) is met. - 2.
-If the Census Headcount for Fall 2023 (defined as including all enrolled students at all University of Akron campuses except College Credit Plus students) is equal to or greater than 17,400, then the lump sum specified in Subsection B(1) shall be provided.
-If the Fall 2023 enrollment (as
+- A. 2022-23 Academic Year Contingent Lump Sum Payment - Each bargaining unit member employed as of July 1, 2022, who was a member of the bargaining unit as of the beginning of fall semester 2021, and who had no discipline of a suspension or higher for the 2021 calendar year, shall receive a lump sum payment of \$1,000 if the condition in Subsection A(2) is met. - 2.
+If the Census Headcount for Fall 2022 (defined as including all enrolled students at all University of Akron campuses except College Credit Plus students)1 is equal to or greater than 16,100, then the lump sum specified in Subsection A(1) shall be provided.
+If the Fall 2022 enrollment (as defined above) is less than 16,100, there shall be no lump sum payment for FY23. - B. 2023-24 Academic Year Contingent Lump Sum Payment - Each bargaining unit member employed as of July 1, 2023, who was a member of the bargaining unit as of the beginning of fall semester 2022, and who had no discipline of a suspension or higher for the 2022 calendar year, shall receive a lump sum payment of \$1,500, if the condition in Subsection B(2) is met. - 2.
+If the Census Headcount for Fall 2023 (defined as including all enrolled

 1 College Credit Plus students are shown in the Census Headcount as "Total CCP & ECHS."
 The Census Headcount for purposes of this Article 33, Section 1 shall be determined by Institutional Research in the same manner as the "Fall 2020 Census Enrollment By Academic Career - Census" report (attached as Exhibit A) and measured on the fifteenth day of the semester.
 The Census Headcount number used for Article 33, Section 1 shall include all graduate students, law students, and undergraduate students and shall exclude only College Credit Plus students.
-For example, for Fall 2020, the Census Headcount for purposes of Article 33, Section 1 would be 15,230 (17,829 minus 2,599).
+For example, for Fall 2020, the Census Headcount for purposes of Article 33, Section 1 would be 15,230 (17,829 minus 2,599)